treshugart/zeropack/README.md

 # zeropack

-Practical zero-config Webpack until you need it.
+Practical, zero-config Webpack, until you need it.

 ## Installing